-4. NGAI TAHU
+4. Ngāi Tahu

-4.1 Introduction
+4.1.
+Introduction

 Tāne Mahuta is the atua of the forests and birds, and the son of Ranginui and Papatūānuku.
 It is Tāne that broke the tight embrace of his parents, forcing Ranginui high into the heavens and leaving Papatūānuku on earth to care for their children.

-Papatūānuku - Mother Earth - is profoundly important in manawhenua worldview, as the birthplace of all things of the world, and the place to which they return.
+Papatūānuku Mother Earth is profoundly important in mana whenua worldview, as the birthplace of all things of the world, and the place to which they return.
 Papatūānuku is the wife of Ranginui, and their children are the ancestors of all parts of nature.

-Wai Māori - freshwater - is the significant cultural resource that connects manawhenua to the landscape and the culture and traditions of the tūpuna.
-Ko te wai te oranga o ngā mea kātoa.
+Wai Māori freshwater is the significant cultural resource that connects mana whenua to the landscape and the culture and traditions.

+Ko te wai te oraka o kā mea kātoa.
 Water is the life giver of all things.
 Wai Māori, whether under the ground, on the surface or falling from the sky, is the resource that weaves together with Tāne Mahuta and Papatūānuku to support all indigenous biodiversity.
-Wai also includes other culturally important water sources and bodies including waipuna (spring), hāpua (lagoon); and the interaction with the coastal environment and the realm of Tangaroa, atua of the sea.
+Wai also includes other culturally important water sources and bodies including waipuna spring, hāpua lagoon; and the interaction with the coastal environment and the realm of Tangaroa, atua of the sea.

 This chapter provides the context for indigenous biodiversity aspirations and desired outcomes for Ngāi Te Ruahikihiki ki Taumutu and Ngāi Tūāhuriri, who hold rights over lands and waters across modern day Selwyn District.
 The ahi kā of Ngāi Te Ruahikihiki remains at Taumutu to this day and instils the primary responsibility of kaitiaki in this takiwā.
-The manawhenua of Te Ngāi Tūāhuriri also extends southwards to Te Waihora, and inland to the Main Divide.

-Within Selwyn District, the takiwā of Ngāi Te Ruahikihiki ki Taumutu centres on Taumutu Ngāti Moki; and the waters of Te Waihora and adjoining lands and shares a common interest with Ngāi Tūāhuriri Rūnanga and Te Rūnanga o Arowhenua in the area south to Hakatere (Ashburton River).
-The takiwā of Te Ngāi Tūāhuriri Rūnanga centres on Tuahiwi and extends from the Hurunui to Hakatere, sharing an interest with Arowhenua Rūnanga northwards to Rakaia, and thence inland to the Main Divide.
+Within Selwyn District, the takiwā of Te Taumutu Rūnanga centres on Taumutu and the waters of Te Waihora and adjoining lands and shares a common interest with Ngāi Tūāhuriri Rūnanga and Te Rūnanga o Arowhenua in the area south to Hakatere Ashburton River.

+The takiwā of Te Ngāi Tūāhuriri Rūnanga centres on Tuahiwi and extends from the Hurunui to Hakatere, sharing an interest with Arowhenua Rūnanga northwards to Rakaia, and thence inland to the main divide.